Skip to content

 The basics: dates and documents

-The original India-Oman DTAA was signed 2 April 1997.
+The original India-Oman was signed 2 April 1997.
 For nearly three decades, nothing much changed.
 Then on 27 January 2025, India and Oman signed a Protocol amending the treaty.

 Key dates: